Writing an Effective Foil: "Hamilton's" Aaron Burr

 · Steve Rogers and Tony Stark (The Avengers)

-Giving a character a foil helps accentuate certain qualities we may not recognize or appreciate on their own.
+Giving a character a foil helps accentuate qualities we may not recognize or appreciate on their own.

 Character foils serve as the base coat to the accent wall that is the character they are meant to highlight.

-Now there are a couple ways we can view Burr in the context of Hamilton.
+There are a couple ways we can view Burr in the context of Hamilton.

 As the narrator of the story, he could be seen as the hero, or at the very least, a secondary protagonist.
 I won’t go so far as to call him “the” hero of Hamilton, but his self-perceived rivalry with Hamilton illustrates how a character like Burr views himself and those who stand in his way.